ibm-cloud-docs/event-notifications/en-monitorEmailMetrics.md

 To download the metrics in your local system, go to **More** &gt; **Export to [desired format]**.
 Currently, you can export the graphs in CSV, PNG, and JPG formats.

 You can also get a glimpse of the total number of **Bounced** notifications for the selected time period.

+To view the the notifications that have bounced, you can refer to the bounce table that contains the following information:

+1. **Email address** : The email address of the receiver.

+1. **IP Address** : The IP address of the sender.

+1. **Timestamp** : The timestamp of the bounced notification.

+1. **Bounce Reason** : The reason behind the notification bounce.

+1. **Subject** : The subject of the bounced email.